The 2021 List Issue, Part 2: The re-evaluation list for non-profits and healthcare

 The COVID-19 crisis has been a double-whammy for the financial well-being of hospitals and healthcare systems.
 Rising hospitalisations due to the virus, coupled with the increasing costs for basic supplies of personal protective equipment (PPE) and other items, have drastically increased operating expenses.
 At the same time, government-mandated restrictions have forced many to cancel elective procedures periodically throughout the year, cutting off a key source of revenue.
 In a nutshell, the worst of both worlds has occurred: expenses have skyrocketed while revenue has plummeted.

 A similar trend has played out among other types of non-profits.
-For example, the transition to online learning in many universities has led to notable drops in enrolement - triggering a marked shortfall in revenue.
+For example, the transition to online learning in many universities has led to notable drops in enrollment - triggering a marked shortfall in revenue.
 The situation has been even worse for venues such as museums, which have largely remain shuttered since the spring.
 Likewise, community-based charitable organisations are seeing an increasing demand to fund support services as unemployment levels remain high.

 These types of challenges on the operating side of the house don’t necessarily mean change is also required on the investment side.
 However, if the change in your financial situation has also led to a change in your risk tolerance, spending policy or required liquidity, we recommend undertaking a thorough review of your investment strategy.
 The reasons are many.
 The events of 2020, for instance, may have led to a decrease in risk tolerance across your organisation, which means your asset-allocation strategy may need to be adjusted to offer more protection in down markets.
 Or, perhaps your investment program may now be supporting a greater percentage of your operating budget.
 If so, an assessment of liquidity may be warranted.